University Writing Portfolio FAQs

 Results can be found in myWSU; we do not send emails about results.
 Portfolios evaluated as “completed” will result in an updated milestone, whereas portfolios determined to show a need for writing support will yield a service indicator called Writing Portfolio 1 or 2.
 These indicators can be expanded to show the required course (Write 302, Write 205, or English 202).
 All students will receive a notice in My.Wsu explaining their results, commenting on their writing, and noting any further requirements.

-We recommend that your letter includes explanation of why you selected the two papers and what they show about your abilities as a writer.
+You may write a formal, respectful letter of appeal to our Portfolio Appeals Committee.
+We recommend your letter includes explanation of why you selected the two papers and what they show about your abilities as a writer.
 You might consider those papers in the context of your discipline, future career, or progress so far as a writer.
 Your letter should also include background information including your major, the term in which you submitted the portfolio originally, and the courses that assigned the two papers you included.
-Be sure to think carefully about your purpose and your audience as you write your letter of appeal.
+Think carefully about your purpose and your audience as you write your letter of appeal.
+Email your appeal letter to writing.program@wsu.edu as an email attachment (must be either PDF, .doc, or docx).
+We do not accept Google Docs or Microsoft OneDrive documents that require a login to access.
+The subject line should read “UWP Appeal Letter”, your full name, and WSU ID#.

 We appreciate that many of you completed the timed write in a previous semester and we recognize that many of you will be frustrated to know that this document is no longer a necessary or viable component for the University Writing Portfolio.
 The constraints of the pandemic and social distancing make those physical blue books inaccessible; all aspects of the UWP must be digital and accessible to our assessment team remotely.
 A silver lining here is that students no longer have the timed write to worry about; the Writing Program staff and assessment team members are eager to read the best writing WSU students can compose as opposed to an essay composed under time constraints and about a topic likely of no interest to the writer.
 Overall, the Writing Program staff believes that the move to eliminate the timed write benefits most, if not all students.